 Journey outside the larger cities of Amsterdam or Den Haag, and you will find lovely cities full of culture, history, and serenity.
 On my most recent visit to the Netherlands, I traveled into several cities including Delft, which is in South Holland.
 It is a very popular tourist destination, and easy to get to by car or train.

 If you are familiar with the painter Johannes Vermeer there is a museum in Delft dedicated to him.
-He painted in both Delft and Den Haag during the 17th century and has a strong presence in both cities.
-Delft also has a lot of cool history, great architecture and is home to that beautiful blue and white Delft pottery.
+He painted in both Delft and Den Haag during the 17th century, and has a strong presence in both cities.
+Delft also has a lot of interesting, great architecture, and is home to that beautiful blue and white Delft pottery.

-I visited Delft on a Sunday which was a great day due to the Sunday Market that was happening.
-There were a lot of cool vendors and other food options besides the restaurants.
-It made for a fun Sunday in Delft!
+I visited Delft on a Sunday, which was a great day due to the Sunday Market that was happening.
+There were a lot of great vendors, and other food options besides the restaurants.
+It made for a fun Sunday in Delft.

 What I ate in Delft

 There are plenty of restaurant options in Delft, whether you want to eat at one of the local cafes along the canals or in the Markt.
 I decided to have lunch in the Markt, so I could people watch and listen to the tolling of the church bell.
 Yes, I wanted to be in the thick of it really.

 I decided to eat at Het Konings Huy with a lovely view of the New Church.
 The fish stew with tomato broth was delicious, and the little orange casserole dish was adorable.

 👩🏻💻 For my food blog → What I ate in THE NETHERLANDS – A Food Journal

 The older section of Delft is a wonderful place to wander through, so put on those cute walking shoes.
 Have your camera ready because there is always something photo worthy right around the corner.